R-CoderDotCom/Awesome-R-packages/README.md

   </a>
 </p>

-A curated list 📄 of awesome 🌟 R packages.
+A curated list 📄 of awesome 🌟 R packages 🌟.
 These are some of the most relevant packages of the R community.

 😍 Is your favourite package missing? 😍  Let me know!🤔